sedostheatre/sedos.co.uk/input/shows/2020-ophelia-thinks-harder.md

 With guerilla feminists invading the castle, failed spells from a frustrated maid, endless direction from a wily Queen and various ignored ghosts, this is not the Hamlet you know.

 *Ophelia Thinks Harder* is a heightened, confused and darkly-funny world, where Shakespeare meets feminism.
 And this time Ophelia gets all the best lines.

+Due to the Covid-19 postponement, we are holding auditions for the various roles in the play and we’d love to see as many people at auditions as possible,.
+Please visit [the audition page for more information](https://sedos.co.uk/events/ophelia-thinks-harder-auditions).